-Under close supervision, performs in a training capacity for approximately one year learning the techniques of social casework in the area of Child Protective Services.
+Under general supervision, performs advanced and complex social casework in the area of Child Protective Services.
 Work is characterized by cases involving abuse/neglect/exploitation of children.
-The nature of the situations requires judgment to deal with problems that are potentially dangerous to the client and the worker.
+The nature of the situations requires expertise and judgment to deal with problems that are potentially dangerous to the client and the worker.
 Work requires the use of personal automobile for extensive travel.
-May be subject to being on-call during non-business hours and must be available or be accessible by telephone.
-Requires extensive training to be fully accountable for a high volume of demanding and time-restricted cases.
+Employee is subject to being on-call during non-business hours and must be available and have access to a telephone.
+Requires ongoing training to be fully accountable for a high volume of demanding and time-restricted cases.
 Performs related work as required.